mkimball14/cryptotradingbot/docs/PROGRESS_LOG.md

 1. Expand parameter grid testing to find more optimal combinations
 2. Test the impact of different position sizing parameters on performance

+## Session 2025-04-30 (Afternoon): Fixed Type Mismatch Errors in Signal Generation

+### Major Improvements

+1. **Resolved Type Mismatch Errors in Boolean Operations**
+   - Fixed the TypeError in logical operations between float64 arrays and booleans
+   - Replaced direct OR (`|`) operations with pandas `.combine(lambda x, y: x or y)` to ensure type compatibility
+   - Added explicit boolean conversion for all signal generation conditions
+   - Protected ratio calculations against division by zero with `.replace(0, 0.0001)`

+2. **Enhanced Signal Quality Filtering**
+   - Improved strong trend detection with proper boolean type handling
+   - Implemented safer trend distance calculations with explicit type management
+   - Fixed momentum filter implementation to avoid type mismatches
+   - Created more reliable exit conditions with explicit boolean conversion

+3. **Fixed Logger Configuration in WFO Evaluation**
+   - Added proper logging configuration in `wfo_evaluation.py`
+   - Fixed incorrect import statements for proper module access
+   - Ensured error handling includes traceback information for debugging

+### Results & Observations

+1. **Signal Generation Improvement**
+   - Successfully eliminated all TypeError exceptions in signal generation
+   - System now properly completes WFO runs with valid parameters
+   - Generated 72 trades in the test period (sufficient for statistical analysis)
+   - Win rate remains low at ~29% with negative returns and poor Sharpe ratio

+2. **Implementation Best Practices**
+   - Boolean operations in pandas require special handling for type compatibility
+   - Using `.combine()` with lambda functions is safer than direct operators for pandas Series
+   - Protecting against division by zero is essential for ratio calculations
+   - Robust error handling is essential for each layer of the signal generation process
+   - Detailed logging at each stage is essential for troubleshooting complex pipelines
 3. Implement additional regime-aware features (adaptive stop-loss, dynamic trailing stops)
 4. Create comprehensive performance comparison across different signal strictness levels